microsponsors/registry-contract/README.md

 #### isContentIdRegisteredToCaller()
 Valid whitelisted address confirms registration of its own single content id.
-Uses `tx.origin` (vs `msg.sender`) because this function will be called by the Microsponsors ERC-721 contract during the minting process to confirm that the address has the right to mint tokens against a contentId.
+Uses `tx.origin` (vs `msg.sender`) because this function will be called by the Microsponsors ERC-721 contract during the token minting process to confirm that the calling address has the right to mint tokens against a contentId.
 * @param `contentId`: Hex-encoded.
 Ex: `web3.toHex('foo.com')`
 ```
 wi.isContentIdRegisteredToCaller("0x666f6f2e636f6d")